“A library is the delivery room for the birth of ideas, a place where history comes to life.”

 “Book clubs are so appealing because children can truly get lost in a book without standardized tests looming, no comprehension questions to answer, just the pure satisfaction, of reading for enjoyment.
 Book groups offer a venue to bring the lone act of reading, into a social circle.” – Jennifer Thompson, Reading Specialist

-One of our annual events since September 2012 is the Spelling Bee.
-This is a spelling contest were our children from the age of 6 – 15 voluntarily participate.
+One of our annual events occurring since September 2012 is the Spelling Bee.
+This is a spelling contest were our children from the age of 7 – 14 participate.
 Weeks before this contest they practice their spelling with the facilitator in the class.
-Every year we try to provide great prices as a motivation for our children.
+Every year we try to provide great prizes as a motivation for our children.